 On Wednesdays: 10:00am to 7:00pm (seasonally)

 Fridays, Saturdays, and Sundays (only): 10:00am to 4:00pm

-NOTE: Center closed for the season from December 30th, 2013 through April 30th, 2014.
+NOTE: Center is closed for the season every year from December 21st through April 30th.
 The online store will still be open.
 Sorry for any inconveniences.